Aladin commands#

 aladin.fov = Angle(5, "deg")

-You can also add a FITS image to the view of the widget, either as a path (string of pathlib.Path object) or as an astropy HDU object.
+You can add a FITS image to the view of the widget, either as a path (string of pathlib.Path object) or as an astropy HDU object.

 [12]: